Pat-a-Pet Helps Elders Reclaim Their Past

 The gray-haired woman, immaculate in flannel skirt and blue cardigan, speaks clearly, yet to no one in particular.
 And in any other group, watching a black kitten pounce on a toy mouse, her utterance might seem unremarkable.
 But these folks—10 women and one gentleman—are residents of the Courtyard, a center providing care for those with memory loss at Quarry Hill in Camden.
 Caregivers here, in partnership with P.A.W.S.’s Pat-a-Pet program, are discovering the extraordinary power of companion animals to engage residents and help them reconnect with long-forgotten memories.

-Marty Martens, a former member of P.A.W.S.’s Board of Trustees and a shareholder in Quarry Hill’s cottage community, launched the initiative some 28 years ago.
+Marty Martens, an honorary member of P.A.W.S.’s Board of Trustees and a shareholder in Quarry Hill’s cottage community, launched the initiative some 28 years ago.

 For shelter animals, the benefits of Pat-a-Pet are compelling, Marty explains.
 “It helps pets adjust to different people and different environments.
 It also helps us learn more about the animals so that ultimately we can find the best possible homes for them.”